Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 I’m of two minds about this, and while it has merit, it is a preference thing.
 If you like toasted bread, toast away.
 Drying the bread through toasting will help prevent any sogginess and give your sandwich a different spin with a crisp texture.

-If I was to adopt the toasting method for certain sandwiches, think BLT for example, I would only toast the inner side of the bread on a pan or griddle as you might for a hamburger bun.
+If I adopt the toasting method for certain sandwiches, think BLT, for example, I would only toast the inner side of the bread on a pan or griddle as you might for a hamburger bun.
+Or, opt for a classic Chicken Club Sandwich, which calls for toasted bread.

-Doing it this way prevents sogginess leaving the outer either soft and fluffy or with the original crunch depending on the bread you choose.
+Doing it this way prevents sogginess, leaving the outer soft and fluffy or with the original crunch, depending on the bread you choose.

 Forget Bread All Together

-You don’t need bread to make a sandwich – Well yes, traditionally a sandwich is two pieces of bread with a filling.
-However, there are other ways to bundle your favourite sandwich fillings into a portable meal.
+You don’t need bread to make a sandwich – Well, yes, traditionally, a sandwich is two pieces of bread with a filling.
+However, other ways exist to bundle your favorite sandwich fillings into a portable meal.

-Use firm vegetables as an outer casing such as slices of cucumber, bell peppers or grilled sweet potato.
-Load portobello mushrooms with your favourite fillings or turn to tofu or polenta cakes for a bread alternative.
-We’ve got loads of ideas for delicious no bread sandwiches here.
+Use firm vegetables as an outer casing, such as cucumber slices, bell peppers, or grilled sweet potato.
+Load portobello mushrooms with your favorite fillings, or turn to tofu or polenta cakes for a bread alternative.
+I’ve got loads of ideas for delicious no-bread sandwiches here.

 Use Dry Sandwich Fillings